MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-opting-out.md

 ---
 # Opting out of usage data collection (Machine Learning Server and R Server)

-**Applies to:** version 9.x and later
+**Applies to:** version 9.0.1-9.2.1

-By default, telemetry data is collected during your usage of Microsoft R Server and R Client for the purpose of improving products and services.
+By default, telemetry data is collected during your usage of Machine Learning Server, Microsoft R Server, and R Client for the purpose of improving products and services.
 Anonymous usage data includes device information, operating system version, regional and language settings, and errors reports.
 Please see the [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) for a detailed explanation.

-To turn data collection on or off, use [rxPrivacyControl](r-reference/revoscaler/rxprivacycontrol.md) from [RevoScaleR](r-reference/revoscaler/revoscaler.md) or [rx-privacy-control](python-reference/revoscalepy/rx-privacy-control.md) from [revoscalepy](python-reference/revoscalepy/revoscalepy-package.md).
+To turn data collection on or off, use [rxPrivacyControl](r-reference/revoscaler/rxprivacycontrol.md) from [RevoScaleR](r-reference/revoscaler/revoscaler.md) on any platform, or [rx-privacy-control](python-reference/revoscalepy/rx-privacy-control.md) from [revoscalepy](python-reference/revoscalepy/revoscalepy-package.md) (Spark only).

 ## Version Requirements